City Guide

 Hiker in glacier national park enjoying the view of Grinnell lake

-While the eastern half of Montana is made up of mostly flat farm and prairie lands, the western part of the state soars with spectacular mountains.
-The so-called “Big Sky” country is world-famous for its wide-open spaces that are juxtaposed against its majestic mountains.
+While Eastern Montana is mostly flat farm and prairie land, the western part of the state is home to spectacular mountains.
+“Big Sky” country is famous for its wide-open spaces set against majestic peaks.

-Base yourself in Kalispell or Whitefish, two small towns nearby that are well-prepared to accommodate visitors.
+Stay in Kalispell or Whitefish, two small towns near the park that are well-prepared to accommodate visitors.

 Tennessee